nc1z/demo-nestjs-kafka-microservices/README.md

 ## Debugging

 Microservices listening to Kafka containers:

+> Important: users will need make sure microservices in docker-compose.yml are on the same network as Kafka

 Note that if users want to run the microservices locally without Docker, they will need to replace the current broker internal advertised listener `kafka:29092` with the external listener `localhost:9092`.